BobLokerse/BobLokerse.github.io/_posts/2015-11-03-GitVersion-versioning-made-easy-and-dry.md

 ### Intro ###
 You just made a new version of your application.
 Nice.:-)

-"Oh, wait, did I update the assemblyVersion?"
+"Oh, wait, did I update the assembly version?"
 Ok, another checkin, and the build is running again - triggered by the checkin.
 Nice.

 "Oh, was the build version in the build server updated?"
 Updated, Re-Build Commit and go!

 At least the deploy server is covered; that one takes the release version from the package.

 ### DRY ###
 What would be nice is to set the version once & Don't Repeat Yourself.
-Easier and less risk on mistakes.
+Easier and less risk on making mistakes.

 The CI setup used is: **[GitHub](https://github.com/ "GitHub - Code repository") - [AppVeyor](http://www.appveyor.com/ "AppVeyor - Build server") - [Octopus Deploy](https://octopus.com/ "Octopus Deploy - Automated deployment")**